guitarvydas/guitarvydas.github.io/_posts/2021-10-01-Control Flow is Orthogonal to Data Structuring.md

 - a Promise is a thread
 - a Closure is a snapshot of the data in a thread
 - a Continuation is a snapshot of a thread - containing data and code (control flow)
-- Operating System Thread is a Continuation (see Greenspun's 10th Law)
+- an Operating System Thread is merely a Continuation (see Greenspun's 10th Rule)

 # Control Flow